Are you ready?

 The world is changing swiftly as uncertainty surrounding trade, economic growth, regulations and geopolitics looms.
 At the same time, the Fourth Industrial Revolution (4IR) has finally come of age.
 And it’s pervading virtually every aspect of modern life.
 From consumers to manufacturers to cities, 4IR advancements are more accessible and less costly than just a few years ago.
 But 4IR is more than technology: as it gradually shapes how we live and work (and even play), it also ushers in a revolution of experience.

-First, for many industries, the window is still open for emerging 4IR leaders.
+For many industries, the window is still open for emerging 4IR leaders.
 And there are numerous points of entry: redefiners, for instance, are working to change their core business models to redefine their businesses; others are industry explorers, breaking new ground in new markets or sectors.
 The very nature of 4IR rewards those who understand how to operate in this new digital environment.

-Second, a slowdown may lure some companies to cut costs in traditional ways that could prevent realizing the growth they need.
+A slowdown may lure some companies to cut costs in traditional ways that could prevent realizing the growth they need.
 But other businesses will realize that embracing 4IR can help create efficiencies in operations and new revenue-generating 4IR-related products and services.

 To thrive, companies need to focus on their people as much as on their technology.